Lady Gouyi: Death

 After much hesitation, Emperor Wu made Fuling the heir apparent.
 Because Fuling was a child, the emperor feared that Lady Gouyi would seize power after his death, as Empress Lü had done after the death of Emperor Gao about a century earlier.
 Emperor Wu appointed the trusted official Huo Guang as the future regent, and summoned Lady Gouyi.
 He berated her for no apparent reason and ordered her imprisonment.
 When she kowtowed and looked at him in bewilderment, he said "Out, quickly!
 You cannot be saved!"
 She was taken to prison and died soon afterward in 88 BC.

 According to the Book of Han, she died of "anxiety", whereas Sima Guang's Zizhi Tongjian explicitly states that she was "ordered to die".
 Modern scholars generally agree that she was killed.

-After her death, Emperor Wu explained to his attendants that a child emperor with a young mother would lead to unrest, and the empress dowager would wield unchecked power as Empress Lü did, although he acknowledged that his action might be misunderstood by "children and fools".
+After her death, Emperor Wu explained to his attendants that a child emperor with a young mother would lead to unrest, and the empress dowager would wield unchecked and absolute power as Empress Lü did, although he acknowledged that his action might be misunderstood by "children and fools".